Creating QDoc Configuration Files

 To generate documentation, QDoc uses configuration files, with the

 The The QDoc Configuration File article covers the various configuration variables in greater detail.

 QDoc's configuration settings can reside in a single qdocconf file, but can also be in other qdocconf files.
 The

 include(<filepath>) command allows configuration files to include other configuration files.

-QDoc has two outputs, HTML documentation and documentation in DITA XML format.
+QDoc has two outputs, HTML documentation and documentation in DocBook XML format.
 The main distinction between the two outputs is that HTML documentation needs to have its HTML styling information in the configuration files.
-DITA XML documentation does not, and a separate process can style the documentation in DITA at a later time.
-DITA XML is therefore more flexible in allowing different styles to apply to the same information.
+DocBook documentation does not, and a separate process can style the documentation in DocBook at a later time.
+DocBook therefore more flexible in allowing different styles to apply to the same information.

 To run QDoc, the project configuration file is supplied as an argument.

 The project configuration contains information that QDoc uses to create the documentation.

 QDoc uses the

 project information to generate the documentation.